SK-Tareen/Foreign-object-detection-CV-/README.md

 Ultimately, the release of the video capture stream and the closure of OpenCV windows conclude the project.
 Parameter adjustments, such as minimum contour area and dilate iterations, can be tailored to specific project requisites.
 Additionally, ensuring the validity of the file path for saving detected objects is imperative for project functionality.
                                                 ![image](https://github.com/SK-Tareen/Foreign-object-detection-CV-/assets/87571978/6861c63f-8c43-41a7-927a-4e8a1cbc2771)
+#Dependencies and System Requirements:
+#Dependencies:

+Python 3.x
+OpenCV (cv2)
+imutils
+datetime

+#System Requirements:

+Webcam or camera device accessible by OpenCV.
+Sufficient processing power to handle real-time video processing.
+Adequate storage space for saving images (if applicable).
+An environment with the required dependencies installed.